PROV-024: Academic Faculty Members Appointed to Administrative Positions

 - the faculty member’s administrative supervisor;

-- the terms that will apply to the faculty member’s return to his or her academic department at the conclusion of the administrative appointment, particularly the termination of the administrative salary supplement (if one is awarded), access to necessary facilities (e.g., laboratories), etc., as well as any leave to be permitted after the administrative appointment;
+- the terms that will apply to the faculty member’s return or transition to their academic department at the conclusion of the administrative appointment, particularly the termination of the administrative salary supplement (if one is awarded), access to necessary facilities (e.g., laboratories), etc., as well as any leave to be permitted after the administrative appointment;

 - the time frame for possible reappointment, including clear notice that continued administrative service is at the discretion of the appointing official; and